samuelmholley1/Life-Command-Rebuild/Red Team #2 JULY 7, 2025.md

 ```

 - All agents must use the above terminal command to run tests.
 Do not run test files directly or independently.
-- Note: The E2E test user is currently `samuelmholley@gmail.com` (real email).
-For long-term security, migrate to a dedicated test account.
+- Note: The E2E test user is now `e2e-test-user@mailinator.com` (dedicated test email).
+For long-term security, always use a dedicated test account, never a real personal email.

 ---